cremalab/cremalab-wp/README.md

 1. Clone the project.
 (There’s only master branch.)
 2. Run the command `vagrant up` from the directory
+3. Run `npm install`
+4. Run `bower install`
+5. Run `gulp link` to link the `src` theme folder into the wordpress directory
-3. Open your browser to http://localhost:8080
+6. Open your browser to http://localhost:8080

 ## Working with the environment